wfjm/w11/tools/oskit/211bsd_rpmin/README.md

   ```

 - Hit `<ENTER>` in the `xterm` window to connnect to backend server.
+  System with as low as 512 kB memory can be used, like in example below.
   The boot dialog in the console `xterm` window will look like
   (required input is in `{..}`, with `{<CR>}` denoting a carriage return:
   ```